MyScript/myscript-math-web/docs/components/paper-menu-button/README.md

 ### Changes in 2.0
 - `neon-animation 2.0` doesn't import the Web Animations polyfill, so you'll have to import it ([see example](demo/index.html))

+- Distribution is now done with the `slot="dropdown-trigger"` and `slot="dropdown-content"` attributes (replacing the classes of the same names)